RomainTranchant/Vault/Tutorial Synchronization Obsidian And GitHub.md

-This is a tutorial to synchronize your Obsidian vault with your GitHub account
+This is a tutorial to synchronize your Obsidian vault with your GitHub account.
+Writing notes is more straightforward and intuitive than using markup language, as it allows for quick and efficient capture of thoughts without the need to focus on formatting syntax.
 # Requirements

 - GitHub account